vishalv22/Python/Chapter 5/readme.md

 <br>

+## 5.4 Useful functions with Lists

-## 5.4 Adding or Removing elements to a List
+### Adding or Removing elements to a List :
-Python provides different ways to add new items to a list.
+Python provides different ways to ADD new items to a list.
 #### 👉 ```append()``` – Add at the End
 ```python
 fruits = ["apple", "banana"]